AlexanderShad/minivi/README.md

 - closing the application by pressing Esc / Q / Ctrl + Q
 - opening images, both when associating files and from the application by pressing Ctrl + O / O
-- setting an image as a desktop background by pressing Ctrl + D / D
+- setting an image as a desktop background by pressing W
-- deleting an image by pressing Del
+- deleting an image by pressing Del / D
 - calling help by pressing F1

 The application uses an icon (image) by the author **Cosmin Negoita** under the license **"Free for commercial use"**